k-rns/2020-05-22-WHOI-Python/index.md

 <p>Syllabus pending.
 This workshop will use content from the <a href="https://librarycarpentry.org/lc-data-intro/01-regular-expressions/">Carpentries Regular Expression lesson.</a> See <a href="https://carpentries.org/">https://carpentries.org/</a> for more information about the Carpentries organization. </p>

 <p>
-Participants will recieve an overview of regular expression capabilities and where they can be used (languages, command line, text-editors, etc.).
+Participants will receive an overview of regular expression capabilities and where they can be used (languages, command line, text-editors, etc.).
 </p>
 <p>
 We will cover regular expression patterns and syntax as well as strategies for forming regular expression patterns.
 Using an online regular expression editor we will see in real-time how our patterns match and manipulate data.